Danw33/go-between/README.md

 ### Build and run

-To compile go-between from source to an executable, then run it, use the following commands:
+To compile go-between from source to an executable binary, then run it, use the following commands:

 ```
 go build ./src/go-between.go